- CCA Digital Pty Ltd (CCA Digital) (ABN 24 629 749 882),

 5.3 We also use internet-based marketing including targeted online advertising and online behavioural marketing.
 We may disclose your personal information to our related entities and business partners to allow them to tell you about a product or service that may be of interest to you, based on your transactions with us.
 Our marketing agencies may also contact you using your personal information that they already hold, or we may provide your personal information to them, in order to serve you with more relevant advertising about our services and products.

-You can contact us at any time if you no longer wish to receive marketing materials from us, our related entities or business partners.
-If you receive a marketing email from us, you can opt-out from that particular category of marketing email by clicking on the “Manage Preferences” link or the “Unsubscribe” link at the bottom of the email.
-You can also manage your subscription and unsubscribe from receiving marketing communications in relation to conveyancing on our website.
+5.4 You can contact us at any time if you no longer wish to receive marketing materials from us, our related entities or business partners that involved the use of your personal information.
+If you receive a marketing email from us, you can opt-out from that particular category of marketing email by clicking on the “Manage Preferences” link or the “Unsubscribe” link at the bottom of the email, or by managing your subscription on our website.

 6. Security of your personal information